|

 tufa on the north and south shores are matters of geological interest

+and a tourist attraction.
 Although Mono Lake receives some water

 from rain and snow on the lake surface, historically most of its supply